multigcs/viaconstructor/docs/README.md

 the materialtable

-                    list of predifined materials to calculate feedrate / tool speed
+                    list of predifined materials to calculate feedrate / spindle speed

 <p align="right">